jhallen/joe-editor/docs/man.md

 Hit __^T E__ to change the coding for the file.
 Hit __Tab__ __Tab__ at this prompt to get a list of available codings.
-There are a number of built-in character sets, plus you can install character sets in the ~/.joe/charmaps and /usr/local/etc/joe/charmaps directories.
+There are a number of built-in character sets, plus you can install character sets in the ~/.joe/charmaps and /usr/share/joe/charmaps directories.

 Check: /usr/share/i18n/charmaps for example character set files.
 Only byte oriented character sets will work.
-Also, the file should not be gzipped (all of the charmap file in /usr/share/i18n/charmaps on my computer were compressed).
-The parser is very bad, so basically the file has to look exactly like the example one in /usr/local/etc/joe/charmaps.
+Also, the file should not be gzipped (all of the charmap files in /usr/share/i18n/charmaps on my computer were compressed).
+The parser is very bad, so basically the file has to look exactly like the example one in /usr/share/joe/charmaps.

 You can hit __^K Space__ to see the current character set.